So this is continuing the series looking at Home Automation solutions, both in terms of the technology that’s available and what it can do for you.

 If you’ve got pets you’d probably find it interesting to track what they’re doing.
 You might want to know when the cat is home, maybe you want to know which of the dogs is destroying the sofa every day.
 Most of the tracking devices that are already available for pets would work with either of the home automation platforms, and they also have additional features that may be of interest.

-You could turn off the sprinklers when the dog walks through the back garden, lock the cat flap once the cat is in for the night and get a text message when the dog leaves the garden.
+You could turn off the sprinklers when the dog walks through the back garden, lock the cat flap once the cat is in for the night and get a text message if the dog leaves the garden.

 You can also stick tracking tags to all sorts of other things, maybe things you don’t want to be moved - something valuable, perhaps, or just the biscuit barrel…